weaveworks/gitopssets-controller/docs/README.md

 When an `ImagePolicy` is updated, this will trigger a regeneration of templates.

+The generated elements have the following fields:

+* latestImage - the latest image from the status field on the `ImagePolicy`
+* latestTag - only the tag part of the latestImage, e.g. will be v0.1 for an image of "testing/image:v0.1"
+* previousImage - the previous image from the status field on the `ImagePolicy`

 This can be used simply, to create a deployment with an image...or, combined with a Matrix generator, to manage multiple workloads with the same image.

 ```yaml